essamalrawi/100-days-of-Reading/README.md

 ![Cover](https://user-images.githubusercontent.com/77260050/144097650-92adfe6e-a0d0-410b-b88e-ec7661f8fdf7.png)
-# 100 days of Coding and Reading
+# 100 days of Reading

 ## In this challenge, we will challenge ourselvesin